virtual-kubelet/tensile-kube/README.md

 will be synced to the lower cluster.
 If pods are depend on configmaps or secrets, dependencies would also be created in the cluster.

-- multi-scheduler
+- multi-cluster scheduler

 The scheduler is implemented based on [K8s scheduling framework](https://kubernetes.io/docs/concepts/scheduling-eviction/scheduling-framework/).
 It would watch all of the lower clusters's capacity and call `filter` while scheduling pods.
-If the number of available nodes is greator than or equal to 1, the pods can be scheduler.
+If the number of available nodes is greater than or equal to 1, the pods can be scheduler.
 As you see, this may cost more resources, so we add another implementation(descheduler).

+The multi-cluster scheduler repo has been removed to [super-scheduling](https://github.com/cwdsuzhou/super-scheduling)

 - descheduler